ctelfer/onics/README.txt

     peseq - embed a sequence number into various fields in a packet stream.

-    ppick - a program to select a subset of packets from a stream.
+    pgrep - a program to select a subset of packets from a stream.
 This is a PML script.

     pxseq - extract a sequence number from embedded fields in a packet stream.